pouriatabari/kafka_cluster_init/manualInstallation.md

 ```
  wget https://downloads.apache.org/kafka/3.3.2/kafka_2.13-3.3.2.tgz
 ```
-6. after that, decompress downloaded file and change the name of the directory to kafka(for each node):
+6. After that, decompress downloaded file and change the name of the directory to kafka(for each node):
 ```
 tar -xvf kafka_*.tgz
 rm -f kafka_*.tgz
 mv -v kafka_* kafka
 ```
-7. go to the directory and create the data directory for zookeeper (for each node):
+7. Go to the directory and create the data directory for zookeeper (for each node):
 ```
 cd kafka
 mkdir -p data/zookeeper